Charles W. Colson Papers

 For each book first comes any research material which was gathered, then drafts of individual chapters if there are any, then drafts of the entire book, then any other material relating to the book that might have been in the files, such as thoughts on promotion, reader's reactions, etc Boxes 88 through 104 and some folders in 143 and 145 contain materials that relate in one way or another to Colson's autobiography, Born Again, which was published in 1976.
 This includes correspondence with literary agents and possible publishers, research materials of various types, outlines and drafts of chapters, book galleys, book reviews, copies of segments of the book that were reprinted in various magazines, and information on the film made of the book.
 In the early stages of the book, Colson planned two books, as indicated by the fact that many folders refer to a planned "Nixon book," which is largely a political memoir of his White House years and his experience of working for Richard Nixon (folders 88-5 through 92-12), while there are a few items labeled "Religious book" which deal primarily with his conversion and his attempts to live a Christian life.
 Most of the material from both "books' was combined in the final volume, although the political memoirs type material was condensed.

 These manuscripts, as other manuscripts in this section, are often annotated with deletions, additions, and other changes from Colson, his staff and friends.
 Or there might be memos with the manuscript suggesting changes.
 Ken Adams was one of Colson's associates particularly involved in preparing Born Again and this is reflected in material in folder 14-3 and other places.
-Material that was used to help prepare the book included transcripts of tapes he made while he was in prison and afterwards (folders 89-2, 95-11 and 95-12) and clippings of stories that appeared when he first talked publicly about his new found faith (folders 102-7, 102-8).
+Material that was used to help prepare the book included transcripts of tapes he made while he was in prison and afterwards (folders 89-2, 95-11-12) and clippings of stories that appeared when he first talked publicly about his new found faith (folders 102-7,8).

 In addition, folder 102-8 has some interesting material on the National Prayer Breakfast.
-Colson's preliminary thoughts and plans on what became Born Again, which began before he started his prison sentence, can be found in folders 88-1 through 88-4.
+Colson's preliminary thoughts and plans on what became Born Again, which began before he started his prison sentence, can be found in folders 88-1,2,3,4.

-Correspondence with his literary agent, Harold Matson, is in folders 88-2 and 88-3, including a proposed book outline.
+Correspondence with his literary agent, Harold Matson, is in folders 88-2,3, including a proposed book outline.
 Douglas Hallett worked with Colson as an aide in the White House and worked briefly on the book project in its preliminary stages.
-Some of his correspondence with Colson is in folders 88-4.
+Some of his correspondence with Colson is in folder 88-4.

 Also of interest is the correspondence with various publishers in folder 14-3.
 The rest of the files deal with reactions to Colson's book and/or his conversion, especially his public proclamation of it.
 Response from readers of the published book are in folder 140-1.

 Folders 102-11 through 103-19 contain articles from publications ranging from Christian Life to Playboy that deal in whole or in part with Colson's Christian faith or his involvement in Watergate or both.
-Folders 101-10, 103-24, 103-25, and 145-1 contain book reviews or stories about the book.
-Folders 101-11 and 101-16, among others, contain information on the film based on the book.
+Folders 101-10, 103-24,25, and 145-1 contain book reviews or stories about the book.
+Folders 101-11,16, among others, contain information on the film based on the book.
 Folders 103-32 through 104-9 contain samples of excerpts from the book that ran in various magazines.

 A comic book version of Born Again is in folder 145-2.
 The materials for the book Life Sentence, which told the story of Colson's life since the end of Born Again, concentrating on the development of Prison Fellowship, parallel to some extent what is available for the earlier book, although there is almost no material on reaction to the book.

 Drafts of various chapters often include as well research material on the person whose story is being told or such research material might be a separate folder.
 Some of this research material is in boxes 117 and 118 (as well as a book outlined in 118-2 and 119-3).
 Actual drafts of individual chapters and several drafts of the book are in boxes 119-125 and folders 145-14 and 146-1.
 Some of the drafts are by Ellen Santilli (later Ellen Santilli Vaughn), a staff person who worked with Colson on the book.
 She also worked on Kingdoms in Conflict and Against the Night.
-(See Series IV.)
+(See also the Ellen Santilli Vaughn series in the collection)

 The rest of boxes 136 and 137 contain drafts of the book and related materials, such as the correspondence with the publisher, Servant Books, in folder 136-3.